Brown Company: Brown Company

 The company changed its name again in 1917 during World War I to the Brown Company.
 The Brown family owned land that spanned from Canada to Florida, which they used for logging.
 In the 1940s the Brown Company went through bankruptcy and never recovered.
 In 1954, European business began to purchase large amounts of stock in the company, therefore the Brown Company began to buy European businesses in England, Wales, and Italy.
-The closing of the company came in the 1980s, when the Brown Company was bought out by the James River Corporation.
+The company was closed after its parent company Gulf and Western Industries (which had acquired the Brown Company in the late 1960s) sold it in 1980 to the James River Corporation.
 The paper mills stayed in Berlin under various companies until closing in 2006.
 The other plant in Gorham is now operated under the name of Gorham Paper and Tissue, which is managed by Patriarch Partners.

 Beyond Brown Paper

-In the 1970s, Bill Taylor, associate professor of history at Plymouth State University, arranged for 11,000 photographs taken by the Brown Company photographers from 1870–1965 to be transferred to the said university for archival usage.
+In the 1970s, Bill Taylor, associate professor of history at Plymouth State University, arranged for 11,000 photographs taken by the Brown Company photographers from 1870 to 1965 to be transferred to the said university for archival usage.
 In 2006, images were scanned, and the Beyond Brown Paper website was formed.
-In September 2012, a partnership between Historic New England, the Berlin and Coos County Historical Society, Timberlane Regional High School, and Plymouth State University created an award-winning documentary called At the River’s Edge: An Oral History of Berlin, New Hampshire.
+In September 2012, a partnership between Historic New England, the Berlin and Coos County Historical Society, Timberlane Regional High School, and Plymouth State University created an award-winning documentary called At the River's Edge: An Oral History of Berlin, New Hampshire.

 Scientific research

 During the early 1900s, the Brown Company created a new department known as "research and development" and constructed a building for this to take place.
 In 1954, over 150 projects were kept recorded in their books.
 The objective for this new department was to "demonstrate that the future of the Brown Company didn't lie in the achievements of the past, but in the development of products and process that were yet to come."

 Some products that were the result of the R&D department were Bermico piping, cellulose floc, and Nibroc towels.
-In January 1927, work began in the Everglades in Florida by Dr. R.V.
-Allison to work on soil problems and to reclaim lands that were taken by two railroads.
+In January 1927, work began in the Everglades in Florida by Dr. R. V. Allison to work on soil problems and to reclaim lands that were taken by two railroads.
 At its peak, the Brown Company's R&D department held over 100 scientists and eventually earned 600 U.S. patents.